Be Tech Wise With Toddler, Say ASHA and the Screen Time Action Network

 New Free Resource Offers Parents Guidance for Children's Healthy Screen Habits

 ROCKVILLE, Md., Jan.
-31, 2022 /PRNewswire/ -- With parents and caregivers inundated with often-conflicting recommendations on screen time and technology usage by children, the American Speech-Language-Hearing Association (ASHA) and the Screen Time Action Network at Fairplay (Action Network) are releasing Be Tech Wise With Toddler!, a new resource that cuts through the clutter.
+31, 2022 /PRNewswire-HISPANIC PR WIRE/ -- With parents and caregivers inundated with often-conflicting recommendations on screen time and technology usage by children, the American Speech-Language-Hearing Association (ASHA) and the Screen Time Action Network at Fairplay (Action Network) are releasing Be Tech Wise With Toddler!, a new resource that cuts through the clutter.

 Experience the interactive Multichannel News Release here: https://www.multivu.com/players/English/8830853-asha-screen-time-action-network-be-tech-wise-with-toddler/